-Each hazard identified in Chapter 3 Hazard Identification is profiled individually in this section.
-The level of information presented in the profiles varies by hazard based on the information available.
-With each update of this plan, new information will be incorporated to provide for better evaluation and prioritization of the hazards that affect the planning area.
+Each hazard identified in Chapter 3: Hazard Identification is analyzed individually in this section.
+The level of detail varies based on the available data.
+With each update of this plan, new information will be incorporated to improve hazard evaluation and prioritization.